MohamedShetewi/Simple-Inventory/README.md

 Each item in the inventory have a unique identifier, a name, a description, and a quantity.

 # How-to-use?
+- SDK 19 was used in the development.
 - Run the main method in the Main package.
 - You can use any of the following commands:
   - Add Item (enter "-add")